-fetch_run(workspace, run_recovery_id) Finds an existing run in an experiment, based on a re- covery ID that contains the experiment ID and the actual RunId. set_environment_variables_for_multi_node() Sets the environment variables that PyTorch Lightning needs for multi-node training. split_recovery_id(id) Splits a run ID into the experiment name and the actual run. create_run_configuration(workspace,[,]) Creates an AzureML run configuration, that contains in- formation about environment, multi node execution, and Docker. create_script_run([snapshot_root_directory,]) Creates an AzureML ScriptRunConfig object, that holds the information about the snapshot, the entry script, and its arguments. get_workspace(aml_workspace,) Obtain the AzureML workspace from either the passed in value or the passed in path :type aml_workspace: Optional[Workspace] :param aml_workspace: If pro- vided this is returned as the AzureML Workspace :type workspace_config_path: Optional[Path] :param workspace_config_path: If not provided with an AzureML Workspace, then load one given the infor- mation in this config :param return: The AzureML Workspace submit_run(workspace, experiment_name,) Starts an AzureML run on a given workspace, via the script_run_config. submit_to_azure_if_needed([]) Submit a folder to Azure, if needed and run it.
+fetch_run(workspace, run recovery id) Finds an existing run in an experiment, based on a re- covery ID that contains the experiment ID and the actual RunId. set_environment_variables_for_multi_node() Sets the environment variables that PyTorch Lightning needs for multi-node training. split_recovery_id(id) Splits a run ID into the experiment name and the actual run. create_run_configuration(workspace,[,]) Creates an AzureML run configuration, that contains in- formation about environment, multi node execution, and Docker. create_script_run([snapshot_root_directory,]) Creates an AzureML ScriptRunConfig object, that holds the information about the snapshot, the entry script, and its arguments. get_workspace(aml_workspace,) Obtain the AzureML workspace from either the passed in value or the passed in path. submit_run(workspace, experiment_name,) Starts an AzureML run on a given workspace, via the script_run_config. submit_to_azure_if_needed([]) Submit a folder to Azure, if needed and run it.
+Starts an AzureML run on a given workspace, via t script_run_config.